wp-cli/handbook/commands/theme/list/index.md

 : Prints the value of a single field for each theme.

 [\--fields=&lt;fields&gt;]
 : Limit the output to specific object fields.
-Defaults to name,status,update,version.

 [\--format=&lt;format&gt;]
 : Accepted values: table, json.
 Default: table

+### AVAILABLE FIELDS

+These fields will be displayed by default for each theme:

+* name
+* status
+* update
+* version

+These fields are optionally available:

+* update_version
+* update_package
+* update_id
+* title
+* description

 ### EXAMPLES